FACT FOCUS: Unfounded theory used to dismiss COVID measures | The China Post, Taiwan

 The term gained attention after it was floated by Dr. Robert Malone on “The Joe Rogan Experience” Dec.
 31 podcast.
 Malone is a scientist who once researched mRNA technology but is now a vocal skeptic of the COVID-19 vaccines that use it.

-But psychology experts say the concept described by Malone has no basis in evidence, and is similar to theories that have long been discredited.
+But psychology experts say the concept described by Malone is not supported by evidence, and is similar to theories that have long been discredited.
 Here’s a look at the facts.

 CLAIM: The concept of “mass formation psychosis” explains why millions of people believe in a mainstream COVID-19 “narrative” and trust the safety and efficacy of the vaccines.